 Valuable special teamer and good character guy who'll still have to compete for a roster spot this summer.

-LB Devon Kennard: Reportedly agreed to three-year, $18.75 million deal with Lions
+LB Devon Kennard: Signed a three-year, $17.25 million deal with the Detroit Lions

 Former Giants 5th-rounder (2014) had four sacks last season, but never really had a big impact on the defense.
 Seemed like he might be a fit in the Giants' 3-4 defense, but $6.25 million per year was way too high a price.

 G Justin Pugh: Signed to a 5-year, $45.025 million deal with the Arizona Cardinals.

 C Weston Richburg: Signed a five-year, $47.5 million deal with the San Francisco 49ers that includes $28.5 million guaranteed and a $9.3 million signing bonus...Salaries: $3 million (2018), $5.5 million (2019(, $6.5 million (2020), $7.85 million (2021), $8.65 million (2022).

 The Giants had already decided to move on from Richburg and give their center job to Brett Jones (a restricted free agent).
 The Jets were thought to be interested in Richburg, though, but it doesn't appear they made a big push to sign him. >> CLICK HERE to read more

 LB Keenan Robinson